ensoft/entrance/samples/README.md

 # Example apps

 This directory includes a few sample apps to help get you started.
+They have very little functionality, in order to lay bare the "other stuff" that is of interest here.

 Note that the apps here just pull the production EnTrance packages as dependeicies from the public PyPi/elm-package servers, rather than directly